vedmichv/todoapp-codecatalyst-demo/README.md

 ```

 ![Compute section](./readme-img/compute-04.png)
-5. Workflow will automatically run use the trigger `PUSH`
+6. Validate workflow and click **Commit**.
+Workflow will automatically run use the trigger *PUSH*

-6. To check that we use that compute we can go to logs of run any action, for example `BackendTest`
+7. To check that we use that compute we can go to logs of run any action, for example *BackendTest*
 ![Backend test](./readme-img/compute-05.png)
-7. Provisioned compute fleet can accelerate building process.
+8. Provisioned compute fleet can accelerate building process.
 ![Provisioned compute](./readme-img/compute-06.png)

 ## Step 5 – Add GitHub Actions.
 You can use a GitHub Action alongside native CodeCatalyst actions in a CodeCatalyst workflow, that allow to add any github action from the [marketplace](https://github.com/marketplace?type=actions).
 Let's add [Super-Linter GitHub Action](https://github.com/marketplace/actions/super-linter) for our application.
-1. Go to workflows and edit it
+1. In the navigation pane, expand CI/CD and choose **Workflows**.
+Select your workflow and click **Edit** button at the top.
 2. The linter can be add on yaml and visual mode.
 	1. Visual mode:
 	2. ![Visual mode step one](./readme-img/githubactions-01.png)
 	3. ![Visual mode step two](./readme-img/githubactions-02.png)
-3. Let's do the same but use `YAML` .
+3. Let's do the same but use *YAML*.
 Edit workflow and add the block:
 ```yaml
   SuperLinterAction:
     Identifier: aws/github-actions-runner@v1